By Bob Katzen

 The measure also includes dozens of earmarks costing hundreds of millions of dollars proposed by individual representatives and designed to fund projects in their districts.
 The projects are actually more of a "wish list": The Patrick administration is required to adhere to the state's annual bond borrowing cap and ultimately decides which projects are affordable and actually get funded.

 Supporters said this would give communities their share of the $300 million they are anxiously waiting to receive.
 They noted the package also includes hundreds of millions of dollars for state roads and other important transportation projects.

 Opponents said Massachusetts is already leading the nation in debt per capita and argued it is unfair to spend today and have our children pay the bills tomorrow.
-They noted the bill included millions of dollars in golden parachutes for retiring toll workers.

 (A "Yes" vote is for the bill.
 A "No" vote is against it.)

 Rep. Jennifer Benson, Yes; Rep. Sheila Harrington, Yes; Sen. Eileen Donoghue, Yes; Sen. James Eldridge, Yes; Sen. Jennifer Flanagan, Yes.

 AUTISM (H 4047)

 House 151-0, approved and sent to the Senate a bill that would provide additional services and educational opportunities to the increasing number of children with autism.
 A key provision creates a state commission on autism to monitor the implementation of policies impacting individuals with autism and investigate the range of services necessary for such individuals to achieve their full potential.
 Other key provisions allow families to put aside tax-free funds into savings accounts to pay for long-term care and housing of children with autism and other intellectual disabilities and expand eligibility for services to individuals with IQs higher than 70, currently the maximum IQ allowed under current rules.